YoussefSelk/Morpion/README.md

 The game emphasizes customization and user experience, allowing players to personalize the game symbols and their colors.
 Additionally, the project includes essential features such as saving and loading games, enabling players to continue their progress seamlessly.

 ---

 # Screenshots

-Here are some styled screenshots of the project:
+Here are all the screenshots of the project:

 <div style="display: flex; flex-wrap: wrap; gap: 20px; justify-content: center;">